 Hi!
-I am a third-year undergrad in the school of EECS, Peking University.
+I am a fourth-year undergrad in the school of EECS, Peking University.

 ") does not match the recommended repository name for your site ("